bingregory/Littleships-Minigame/README.md

 # Littleships-Minigame
-"Modest naval warfare on diminuitive bodies of water."
+"Small boats fighting modest battles on diminutive bodies of water."

 ## Overview:
 A single-player game written in python3.
 The player has 15 shots to sink 5 littleships in a 5x5 grid.
 The player shoots one shot at a time until the boats are sunk or he runs out of shots.